pombredanne/https-github.com-z88dk-z88dk.wiki-/Library-in-Depth.md

 Further discussion of these CRT options can be found [[#crt_configuration|here]].

-The embedded target has a [[https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/z80/z80_crt.asm.m4|CRT which will generate the z80 restarts]] if the ORG address is 0.
+The embedded target has a [CRT which will generate the z80 restarts](https://github.com/z88dk/z88dk/blob/master/libsrc/_DEVELOPMENT/target/z80/z80_crt.asm.m4) if the ORG address is 0.
 The CRT is written to apply to both 0 ORG and non-zero ORG so there is conditional code present for the 0 ORG case.
 You can see how the restarts were implemented by examining that code.

 Congratulations on completing your first CRT.
 Now it's time to **generate the .asm file that will be used in compiles**: